meganing/Computer_Vision/README.md

 ## 1. Photo Editor Using Computer Vision

 ### Overview
 This script applies basic image processing techniques such as **grayscale conversion, resizing, rotation, cropping, blurring, and saving images**.
+(I did this to to apply dreamy glow effect on photos initially, turns out it could work other ways too.)

 ### How Computer Vision is Used
 - **Grayscale conversion**: Converts the image to black and white.